StanfordBioinformatics/Hummingbird/README.md

   b) Using the `Data Slicer` tool (http://grch37.ensembl.org/Homo_sapiens/Tools/DataSlicer) from the ENSEMBLE project which provides a GUI for the users and subsamples based on chromosome and coordinates provided by the user.
 For further help on usage, please refer to grch37.ensembl.org/Help/View?id=575.

-Note:Some of the file formats other than BAM or fastq/fastq.gz if provided in the gunzip compressed format, can be downsampled by the `zless` functionality in Hummingbird as long as the total number of lines in the original input file is provided using the `target` flag in the `Downsample` option.
+NOTE: Some of the file formats other than BAM or fastq/fastq.gz if provided in the gunzip compressed format, can be downsampled by the `zless` functionality in Hummingbird as long as the total number of lines in the original input file is provided using the `target` flag in the `Downsample` option.

 The above downsampled files can be provided to Hummingbird to run the Memory Profiler step and then receive the recommended instance types from the Recommendation Engine.